apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/usage.en.md

 GRANT CREATE, CONNECT ON DATABASE source_ds TO cdc_user;
 ```

-The account also needs to have access permissions to the table and schema to be migrated, taking the t_order table under the test schema as an example.
+The account also needs to have access permissions to the table and schema to be subscribed, taking the t_order table under the test schema as an example.

 ```sql
 \c source_ds